 Are you experiencing discomfort, pain, or feel you need immediate dental care?
 Tannlaeknavaktin is the dental emergency care in Reykjavik.
 The patient services provided is limited to the urgent condition, and follow-up dental care is suggested to be completed at another time.
 Appointments are scheduled on a day-by-day basis and availability.
-Our opening hours are 8-22 every day of the week.
+Our opening hours are 8-22 on weekdays and 10-20 on weekends.

 You will be required to pay with cash or credit card.
 Please note that it is the patient’s responsibility to ensure payment for services.